 The government cloud environment has to meet stringent security and compliance requirements some of which do not apply to the commercial environment.
 This is why Microsoft has found it necessary to create several, different cloud environments that can meet the various needs of the US government.
 Therefore, we find that there are 3 types of government clouds that Microsoft offers.
 These are:

-- Government Community Cloud – this particular type is meant for local, civilian, and federal government agencies.
+- Government Community Cloud – this particular type is ideal for local, civilian, and federal government agencies.

 - DOD cloud – this one is a level higher than GCC High and is specifically for intelligence agencies.